 Soccer does have overtime.
 Overtime, also known as extra time, takes place when the result of a game is a tie at the end of the regulation time.
 At this point, both teams will play on for two extra 15 minute periods with a one minute break allowed between the 2 periods.

-Although this gives you an overview and idea of what overtime is, there’s more to know when it comes to understanding how overtime works so let’s look into the details of what it actually looks like.
+Although this gives you an overview and idea of what overtime is, there’s more to know when it comes to understanding how overtime works.

 Overtime has been in soccer’s rulebooks since as long ago as 1897.
 However, it still took a long time for it to really catch on in the way it’s used now.